-Policy Recommendation 18-3
+Policy Recommendation 21-3

-WSSPC recommends that each state in the Basin and Range physiographic province (BRP), through consultation with state and federal geological surveys and other earthquake-hazard experts, define scientifically and societally relevant categories for recency of surface faulting (generally earthquake magnitude \geq M 6.5).
+WSSPC recommends that each state in the Basin and Range Province (BRP), through consultation with state and federal geological surveys and other earthquake-hazard experts, define scientifically and societally relevant categories for recency of surface faulting (generally produced by magnitude $\geq$ M 6.5 earthquakes).

-WSSPC further recommends that in the absence of information to the contrary, all Quaternary faults be considered to have the recency of activity documented in the USGS Quaternary fault and fold database until more adequate data can be developed.
+WSSPC further recommends that in the absence of information to the contrary, all Quaternary faults be considered to have the recency of activity documented in the U.S. Geological Survey (USGS) Quaternary Fault and Fold Database of the United States until more adequate data can be developed.